autonity/docs.autonity.org/concepts/ofd/index.md

 - on breaking the _withholding threshold_: withholding of staking rewards and newton inflation rewards for the epoch proportionally to the validator's _inactivity score_ in the epoch.
 The lost rewards are transferred to the withheld rewards pool for community funding.

-- on breaking the _negligible threshold_: jailing and withholding of all staking rewards and newton inflation rewards for the epoch.
-The _offending validator_ is jailed for a number of epochs determined by the protocol's _initial jailing period_ configured value and the number of inactivity _offences_ committed by the validator.
+- on breaking the _inactivity threshold_: jailing and withholding of all staking rewards and newton inflation rewards for the epoch.
+The _offending validator_ is jailed for a number of epochs determined by the protocol's _initial jailing period_ and the number of inactivity _offences_ committed by the validator.
 The lost rewards are transferred to the withheld rewards pool for community funding.

-- on committing an _offence_ when on _probation_: slashing and permanent jailing.
-The _offending validator_ is slashed according to the protocol's _initial slashing rate_ configured value, validator's offences squared, and the number of other validators committing omission offences in the epoch (_collusion degree_).
-The validator is permanently jailed.
+- on committing an _offence_ when on _probation_: slashing and jailing.
+The _offending validator_ is slashed according to the protocol's _initial slashing rate_ configuration, validator's offences squared, and the number of other validators committing omission offences in the epoch (_collusion degree_).
+If the slashing penalty is 100% of the validator's stake, then the validator is permanently jailed.

 #### Jail